survivejs/react-book/manuscript/10_authoring_libraries.md

 ## Conclusion

-You should have a basic idea on how to author npm libraries with the help of webpack now.
+You should have a basic idea on how to author npm libraries with the help of Webpack now.
 It takes a lot of effort out of the process.
 Just keep the basic rules in mind when developing and remember to respect the SemVer.